 On Saturday, May 11, 2013, at 8:00 pm EST, Amedea Parker finally got her lifelong wish and played her first-ever show at the Laurel Leaf Theater.

-The otherwise tiny venue in Syracuse, NY, a relic of the silent-era “movie palaces” and now on several lists of protected landmarks on the state and national level, seems to have been built those decades ago, with the original builders and architects left unawares all along, with impeccable acoustics.
-When Star Wars was released and all the other movie palaces fell by the wayside to make room for the multiplexes, it was thanks to some wealthy benefactors who were old enough to remember how good the piano accompaniment sounded (often better than the movie was!) that the theater was maintained at first, and finally ready to be opened again to the public for musical recitals.
-Though the Laurel is perhaps not a good enough reason alone to fly out and make a week out of Syracuse, nonetheless it has been host for full-stop absolute legendary performances of many classically-minded pianists, violinists, cellists, and vocal groups (not wanting to perform at the nearby arena with a much larger capacity for reasons unknown to all but them, it was even the decided-upon venue for a certain late-90s shock-rock act, a dark day that the people of that city still don’t like to talk about).
+The otherwise tiny venue in Syracuse, NY, a relic of the Silent-era movie palaces and now on several lists of protected landmarks on the state and national level, was built all those decades ago, with the original builders and architects left unawares all along, with impeccable acoustics.
+When Star Wars was released and all the other movie palaces fell by the wayside to make room for the multiplexes, it was thanks to some wealthy benefactors who were old enough to remember how good the piano accompaniment sounded (often better than the movie was!) that the theater was maintained at first, and later on ready to be opened again to the public for musical recitals.
+Though the Laurel is perhaps not a good enough reason alone to fly out and make a week out of Syracuse, nonetheless it has been host for full-stop legendary performances of many classically-minded pianists, violinists, cellists, and vocal groups (not wanting to perform at the nearby arena with a much larger capacity for reasons unknown to all but them, it was even the decided-upon venue for a certain late-90s shock-rock act, a dark day that the people of that city still don’t like to talk about).
 If the answer to the question “how do you get to Carnegie Hall?” is “practice, practice, practice,” then the answer to how one gets a show here is, if you have to ask you don’t.
 You just have to be a good musician.
 You have to deserve the Laurel Leaf.

 Amedea Parker certainly deserved the Laurel Leaf.
-Since her first appearance on “X-Factor-somewhere-that-isn’t-the-US-or-UK-so-who-cares” (this would have been Sicily, by the way), when she was just adorable twelve-year-old Amedea Sartore, when she performed, as per her lifelong usual modus operandi, an outstanding aria in an otherwise mediocre opera spectacularly (“O Mio Babbino Caro” from Gianni Schicchi this time), and she continued her performance without being distracted even when the audience gasped so loud it risked drowning out her voice (a comment on the audience, to be sure, and not any supposed weakness of Amedea’s voice) and the judges did that thing where they get up from their seats and pace around the stage and shake their heads impressed, sure, but also more gobsmacked than anything and hoping someone will pinch them, and when she finished she received a five-minute standing ovation and all the judges gave her a “yes”, Amedea Parker spent every minute of her life and made every decision life put forth to her to prepare for the moment, which she knew was a matter of when and not if, that the Laurel Leaf Theater would beckon her to come.
+Since her first appearance on X-Factor-Sicily, when she was just adorable twelve-year-old Amedea Sartore, where she performed, as per her lifelong usual modus operandi, an outstanding aria in an otherwise mediocre opera spectacularly (“O Mio Babbino Caro” from Gianni Schicchi this time), and she continued her performance without being distracted even when the audience gasped so loud it risked drowning out her voice (a comment on the audience, to be sure, and not any supposed weakness of Amedea’s voice) and the judges did that thing where they get up from their seats and pace around the stage and shake their heads impressed, sure, but also more gobsmacked than anything and hoping someone will pinch them, and when she finished she received a five-minute standing ovation and all the judges gave her a “yes,” Amedea Parker spent every minute of her life and made every decision life put forth to her to prepare for the moment, which she knew was a matter of when and not if, that the Laurel Leaf Theater would beckon to her.

 It took two hours from when the concert was announced for her to sell out the just-under-three-thousand seats of the Laurel, admittedly a half an hour more than it took for that shock-rock band but the 90s were a weird time I suppose.
 Five months later doors opened at the Laurel at 7:00 pm and Amedea promptly began her set of twenty numbers an hour later, a hodgepodge of arias and tunes from operas and shows over a wide variety of disciplines.
 For her last number, she sang the famous opening aria from George Frideric Handel’s Serse.